google/cloud-android-orchestration/docs/cvdr.md

 ## Find URL of cloud orchestrator

-If cloud orchestrator manages docker instances, please read [docker.md](docker.md) to check URL of cloud orchestrator.
+Please read [cloud_orchestrator.md](cloud_orchestrator.md) to know.
-Let's define this URL as `SERVICE_URL` for the rest of this page.
+Let's define the URL of Cloud Orchestrator as `SERVICE_URL` for the rest of this page.

 ## Use cvdr step-by-step